-First let me state a fact, most household cleaning product contain toxic substances.
+First, let me state a fact; most household cleaning product contains toxic substances.

 According to the Environmental Working Group (or EWG), only 7 percent of cleaning products fully disclose the ingredient list.

-In a perfect world these products should make our life easier because of its potency and cleaning efficiency but unfortunately we don’t live in a perfect world.
+In a perfect world these products should make our life more comfortable because of its potency and cleaning efficiency, but unfortunately, we don’t live in an imperfect world.

 A lot of these products contain toxic ingredients that are harmful, toxic and unsafe to both people and the environment.